National Trails & Parkways

-Redwood National Park (1997)NPT gave the NPS funding to support the administrative process of accepting the donation of the Prairie Creek Fish Hatchery from the State of California.
+Redwood National Park (1997)National Park Trust gave the NPS funding to support the administrative process of accepting the donation of the 6.2-acre Prairie Creek Fish Hatchery from the State of California.
 Acquisition of the hatchery, in the park’s scenic corridor, ensured the protection of streamside vegetation and maintenance of the park's cultural landscape.
-The hatchery is one of only three in the state of the 150 that were built between 1871 and 1946.
+The hatchery is one of only three remaining in the state of the 150 that were built between 1871 and 1946.
 It is listed on the National Register of Historic Places and is significant in that it retains most of the original buildings and structures from 1936 when the hatchery was completely rebuilt.
 The state raised and released steelhead, cutthroat trout, and Coho and King Salmon; it closed in October 1992.

-San Francisco Maritime National Historical Park (1998)NPT loaned the National Maritime Museum Association funds necessary to complete a major restoration of the Balclutha, a historic three-mast square-rigger with a steel hull, built in 1886 as a cargo ship.
-The full-rigged vessel is an important part of the collection at San Francisco Maritime National Historic Park, and the loan from National Park Trust ensured the ship would survive intact for many years.
+National Park Trust loaned the National Maritime Museum Association funds necessary to complete a major restoration of the Balclutha, a historic 300-foot three-mast square-rigger with a steel hull, built in 1886 as a deep-water (fully oceangoing) cargo ship.
+It ensured the ship, designated a National Historic Landmark in 1985, will survive intact for many years.

-Sequoia National Park (1998)NPT provided funds to complete the purchase of the last remaining private land in the Mineral King/Sequoia National Park area of the Sequoia-Kings Canyon National Park, California.
-A local rancher who was prospecting struck silver at what became the White Chief Mine, and spawned the silver rush of 1873 to 1881.
+Sequoia National Park (1998)National Park Trust provided funds to complete the purchase of the last remaining private land, 21 acres, in the Mineral King/Sequoia National Park area of the Sequoia-Kings Canyon National Park, California.
+A local rancher who was prospecting struck silver at what became the White Chief Mine and spawned the silver rush of 1873 to 1881.
 Today the area is popular with hikers, who can travel the 2.9-mile trail into a scenic and undeveloped area of the park.
 Before the purchase, the private inholding was being marketed for possible use as a private residence or ski area, with helicopter access.

 Joshua Tree National Park (2001)In 2001 NPT purchased an 80-acre in-holding in Joshua Tree National Park which contained a critical segment of the Rockhouse and Thermal Canyon Trail network.
 The property was also an excellent habitat for the chuckwalla, a large, shy lizard.
 The property is located in a wild, rugged, and remote corner of the park affording visitors wonderful opportunities for solitude and a sense of discovery.
 NPT donated the parcel to the National Park Service (NPS) which will ensure it's protection it in perpetuity.